Gabriele Gori: Loan to Vicenza

 On 1 September 2020, he was loaned to Vicenza.

 Loan to Cosenza

 On 13 August 2021, he went to Cosenza on loan.

 Avellino

 On 28 August 2023, Gori signed a three-year contract with Avellino.

 Loan to Südtirol

 On 31 January 2025, Gori moved to Südtirol on loan with an option to buy.

+Ascoli

+On 2 February 2026, Gori signed a three-and-a-half-year contract with Ascoli after playing for the club on loan.

 International career

 He was first called up to represent his country in February 2014 for an Italy national under-15 football team friendly.
 After playing more friendlies for the Under-16 squad, he made appearances for the Under-17 team in the 2016 UEFA European Under-17 Championship qualification, mostly as late substitute.
 He was not included in the final tournament squad.

 For the Under-19 squad, he again made several late-substitute appearances in the 2018 UEFA European Under-19 Championship qualification, but was not included in the final tournament squad.